 Quality Education Begins with Quality Patient Care

 Central to your clinical experience in the Midland program will be the care of your patient panel in the Family Practice Center.
-It is located centrally in MidMichigan Medical Offices-Midland on the Medical Center campus.
+It is located centrally in the Gerstacker Building on the campus of MidMichigan Medical Center - Midland.
 About 10,500 patients are registered with the Center and we see more than 25,000 patients each year.
 Family Practice Center patients represent a wide cross section of the population in this area.

 Clinical areas that distinguish MidMichigan's program from other Family Medicine Residencies include: daily clinic hours, longitudinal and block emergency medicine experience and tier one obstetrical training.

 For your patients, you will be their personal family physician, addressing their questions, concerns and problems over the phone and in your office.
 It also permits you to gain experience in the role you will most likely play in your future practice

 Adult inpatient medicine service is staffed by a faculty member, 1-2 first year residents and a senior resident.